zhaobaoping/test/BUMO_ATP_Standard.rst

 Issuing Tokens
 ^^^^^^^^^^^^^^

-Issuing tokens is to issue an amount of digital tokens, and the balance of the account will go up by the same amount of tokens.
+Issuing tokens is to issue a certain amount of digital tokens, and the balance of the account will go up by the same amount of tokens.
 When issuing tokens, the user set the parameters **amount (amount of tokens to be issued)** and **code (token code)** by initiating an transaction of ``Issuing Assets`` type.
 The following is an example of issuing 10000 DT tokens with decimals of 8.

-**format in json**
+**Format in json:**

 ::